RectifiedFlow/RectifiedFlow.github.io/_pages/blog.md

   <!-- Text -->
   <p>
     <strong>Rectified flow</strong> offers a simplified yet unified perspective on flow- and diffusion-based generative modeling and has been widely applied to state-of-the-art image, audio, and video generation.
-It was derived by simplifying diffusion models to the extreme both conceptually and algorithmically, thereby uncovering a principled framework for rectifying transport maps to learn straighten ODE dynamics for fast discretized inference.
+It was derived by simplifying diffusion models to the extreme both conceptually and algorithmically, thereby uncovering a principled framework for rectifying transport maps to learn straightened ODE dynamics for fast discretized inference.
   </p>

   <p>
-    This series of tutorials on rectified flow addresses topics that are often sources of confusion and clarifies the connections with other generative modeling methods.
+    This series of tutorials on rectified flow addresses topics that are often sources of confusion and clarifies the connections with other methods.
   </p>

   <p>